denal05/docker-compose-plain-vanilla-magento-2.4/README.md

 # docker-compose-plain-vanilla-magento-2.4

-Configuration files for a Docker container running plain-vanilla Magento Open Source 2.4
+These are configuration files for several Docker containers that represent a system running a plain-vanilla Magento Open Source 2.4 excluding the Magento root directory.

+Note that the following directories are assumed to be present in your local machine, because they are mapped to the Docker containers:

+      /var/www/
+      /etc/hosts/
+      /etc/apache2/ssl/
+      ~/.ssh/

-Once you download this repository on your local computer, you can start this docker container by running:
+Once you download this repository on your local computer, you can start the Docker containers by running:

     docker compose up -d --build

-where `-d` means daemon, i.e., start docker compose in the background, and `build` means read the docker-compose.yaml file and build the containers from scratch.
+where `-d` means daemon, i.e., start Docker compose in the background, and `build` means read the Docker-compose.yaml file and build the containers from scratch.

 To shut it down:

     docker compose down

-To check running docker containers:
+To check running Docker containers:

     docker ps

-To troubleshoot, check the docker container logs:
+To troubleshoot, check the Docker container logs:

     docker logs m2.4

-or, simply start docker compose in the foreground by omitting the `-d` flag in order to see all error messages immediately:
+or, simply start Docker compose in the foreground by omitting the `-d` flag in order to see all error messages immediately:

     docker compose up --build